node-class-may-2023/ComIT_Node/nodejs.md

 ### Using GET routes
 * As you can see creating routes with express is really easy
 * We use the `get` method to obtain `GET` requests
-* This method accpets a string as first parameter that represents the route that we want to handle
+* This method accepts a string as first parameter that represents the route that we want to handle
 * For example we used `/` to handle our root route
 * The second parameter is a callback function that accepts 2 objects (`request & response`) as parameters
 * The response object has a `send` method that we can use to send some data to the client as response